The transfer portal has taken Houston, Baylor, Gonzaga and UCLA to the Final Four

 During the tournament runs of these Final Four participants, transfers have scored nearly 40 percent of their teams’ points, and they’ve accounted for a similar proportion of minutes.
 Those contributions peaked in the Elite Eight, when transfers scored 64 percent of Baylor’s points, 58 percent of Houston’s points and 55 percent of UCLA’s points.
 The production during the tournament is comparable to season-long data, too.

-Gonzaga, the No. 1 overall seed in the men’s tournament, has a star freshman point guard in Jalen Suggs and a senior all-American forward in Corey Kispert.
-Other key players have developed in the program for a couple years, but Andrew Nembhard recently joined the team from the University of Florida.
+Gonzaga, the overall No. 1 seed, has a star freshman point guard in Jalen Suggs and a senior all-American forward in Corey Kispert.
+Other key players have developed in the program for a few years, but Andrew Nembhard recently joined the team from the University of Florida.
 When Coach Mark Few was still hoping that Nembhard would receive a waiver to play this season, he met with some of his standout players.
 Few said he asked Suggs how he felt about adding another guard to the fold.

 “He just got the biggest grin on his face,” Few said.
-“I'll remember it the rest of my life.
-He was like, ‘Coach, are you kidding me?
+“I’ll remember it the rest of my life.
+He was like: ‘Coach, are you kidding me?
 That would be awesome.’
-I've found over the years the real players, they don't fear anybody.
+I’ve found over the years the real players, they don’t fear anybody.
 They welcome all great players around them.”

-Few told his staff he believed the addition of Nembhard took the Bulldogs from being a top-20 team and into the top five, where they could compete for a national title.
-Nembhard only averages 9.1 points in a high-paced Gonzaga offense that includes four other players with better scoring outputs.
-Nembhard didn’t settle into a starting role until late this season, but he was the team’s second-leading scorer (17 points) in its Sweet 16 win over No. 5 Creighton.
+Few told his staff he believed the addition of Nembhard took the Bulldogs from being a top-20 team into the top five, where they could compete for a national title.
+Nembhard only averages 9.1 points in a high-pace Gonzaga offense that includes four players with better scoring outputs.
+Nembhard didn’t settle into a starting role until late this season, but he was the team’s second-leading scorer (17 points) in its Sweet 16 win over No. 5 seed Creighton.

 “I don’t think he gets talked about enough,” Suggs said.
 “Man, he’s good.”

-There’s no precise formula to build a program: “There’s only your way,” Sampson said.
+There’s no precise formula to build a program.
+“There’s only your way,” Sampson said.
 “Whatever way you believe in, and it works, then that’s a good way.”
 For some of these teams, especially Houston and Baylor, transfers have been the answer.

-Teague and Mitchell talked before both arrived on Baylor’s campus as transfers, and Mitchell still says he’s the reason Teague chose the Bears.
-Teague remembers his soon-to-be teammate saying if he came to Baylor, together they could reach the Final Four.
+Teague and Mitchell talked before they arrived on Baylor’s campus, and Mitchell says he’s the reason Teague chose the Bears.
+Teague remembers his soon-to-be teammate saying, if he came to Baylor, together they could reach the Final Four.
 And after sitting out a season, then having a strong 2019-20 campaign before the tournament was canceled by the pandemic, they’ve made it.

 As these transfer-laden teams compete for a title, the portal is buzzing.
-These moves don’t always work out.
+The moves don’t always work out.
 But this tournament is proof that those decisions can lead to ideal outcomes with a school that’s a better fit.
-And so, while these Final Four coaches prepare game plans, nearly all of their peers around the country are hard at work hoping to find the transfers who will star in the next tournament.
+And so, while the coaches at the Final Four prepare game plans, nearly all of their peers are hard at work hoping to find the transfers who will star in the next tournament.